All About Troy Museum

 In addition, the history of the excavations that have been going on since the 19th century and the stories of archaeologists are displayed on this floor.

 You can reach the large terrace by climbing the last ramp of the museum.
-You can find the opportunity to watch Trojan ancient city with bird’s eye view.
+You can find the opportunity to watch Trojan Ancient City with a bird’s eye view.

 Working Hours of Troy Museum